-- 1. GPA of 3.0 or higher (students accepted w/ specification will follow the current university policy) - Complete two short answer questions concerning career goals, and a respect for diversity. - Provide two professional recommendation letters from previous/current volunteer or employment supervisor or instructor. - 4.
+- 1. GPA of 3.0 or higher (students accepted w/ specification will follow the current university policy) - Complete two short answer questions concerning career goals, and a respect for diversity. - 3.
+Provide two professional recommendation letters from previous/current employer supervisor or instructor. - 4.
 Provide signed counseling dispositions document.